LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

    In an asynchronous world we cannot rely on scoped `reference_wrapper` semantics, and the cost of injecting `shared_ptr` would be high.
    If an implementation needs to copy, then that implementation should implement a wrapper that is custom for the algorthmic structure it is using.
    For example, a forking tree of threads may allocate once on the first thread by move and reference back to it, knowing the lifetime is safe.

+## Result of discussion and vote
+Poll: We should add a sender argument and sender result to bulk execution functions (providing an opportunity to build shared state, established dependencies in/out)

+SA: 17; F: 7; N: 0; A: 0; SA: 0

+Consensus.

+Poll: We should replace bulk_execute with indexed_for

+SA: 4; F: 11; N: 3; A: 7; SA: 1

+No consensus for change.
+Discussed in the room that indexed_for (and other algorithms by inference) should be build on top of bulk_execute.

+The bulk_execute primitive should take an execution policy to constrain the invocable.

+SA: 5; F: 7; N: 8; A: 3; SA: 1